-If OPC engages a person who is a non-citizen who is a permanent resident, the person's engagement is conditional upon becoming an Australian citizen within a specified time after commencing employment in OPC.
+If OPC engages a non-citizen who is a permanent resident, the person's engagement is conditional upon becoming an Australian citizen within a specified time after commencing employment in OPC.
 Normally the specified time is 6 months, however, FPC will consider the circumstances of the non-citizen, and the person's eligibility for Australian citizenship, when determining the specified time in which the person is to become an Australian citizen.